-Sleep apnoea is a long-term condition that is linked to other health problems such as heart disease, so it is important to talk to a doctor if you have trouble sleeping at night, do not feel refreshed when you wake in the morning, or feel tired throughout the day.
+Sleep apnea is a long-term condition that is linked to other health problems such as heart disease, so it is important to talk to a doctor if you have trouble sleeping at night, do not feel refreshed when you wake in the morning or feel tired throughout the day.

-Losing weight if you are overweight or obese can often help sleep apnoea.
+Losing weight if you are overweight or obese can often help sleep apnea.
 If you smoke, stopping smoking can also help, as can reducing how much alcohol you drink.
-Not taking sedative medicines or sleeping tablets may also help improve sleep apnoea.
+Not taking sedative medicines or sleeping tablets may also help improve sleep apnea.

 People with acromegaly can develop type 2 diabetes mellitus, a condition that results when your blood glucose, also called blood sugar, level is consistently too high.
 This type of diabetes usually develops over time and the typical symptoms are fatigue, excessive thirst, and hunger.

 Losing weight if overweight or obese, through diet and exercise, can help manage the condition.